MahmoudHegazi/nlp-project-udacity-project/README.md

     * this accept JSON request thats includes the url and communicate with meaningcloud api to run the NLP and return the result for the client side (AJAX endpoint)

 # Tests:
+Tests are run by Jest, and it is configured using projects to separate the tests: one for the client with the jsdom environment and the other for the server with the Node environment.

+## Client Tests:
 1. Testing formHandler.js
 2. Testing Functions.js
 3. Testing urlChecker.js

+## Server Tests:
+4. Testing index.js
+5. Teesting functions.js

 Note: jsdom is used to simulate document-related methods for more accurate testing.